-Fall Fruit & Cheese Appetizer #1: Lavendar Peppered Figs w/Goat Cheese, Honey, and Fresh Oregano
+Lavendar Peppered Figs with Goat Cheese, Honey, and Fresh Oregano

 Hi there!

 Fall fruits consist of things like grapes, apples, quince, all things squash and pumpkin, figs, pears, and plums (to name a handful).
-I decided to pick my 3 favorites for this series… so let’s get going!
+I’ve decided to concentrate on the 3 fruits pictured below, for appetizer ideas this Fall season .. so let’s get going!

 First up on the menu IS…